movementlabsxyz/movement-hack-temp/src/ch04-02-references-and-borrowing.md

 ### Data Must Outlive All Of Its References

 As a part of the *Pointer Safety Principle*, the borrow checker enforces that **data must outlive any references to it.** Rust enforces this property in two ways.
 The first way deals with references that are created and dropped within the scope of a single function.
-For example, say we tried to drop string while holding a reference to it:
+For example, say we tried to drop a string while holding a reference to it:

 ```aquascope,permissions,stepper,boundaries,shouldFail
 #fn main() {